control-toolbox/CTDirect.jl/docs/src/index.md

 !!! note "Current limitations"

-    For the moment we have only implemented
+    The current implemented is limited to

-    - trapezoidal rule for the discretization
+    - trapezoidal rule for the ODE discretization
     - `Ipopt` for the optimization software

 !!! note "Related packages"